 - A donut

-- An overview sheet with all places visited as well as their addresses and websites + map of the OTR neighbourhood and Findlay Market
+- A list with all places we visited + map of the OTR neighbourhood and Findlay Market

 Sure, I could have gone to all of these places myself.
 But without a guide, I would have never found all those little gems and I would have certainly not learnt that much about the history of the OTR area.